 Yes, but an automatic decryption process becomes impossible, a single ciphered letter will have multiple plain letters possible.

-Yes, but it exists a positive corresponding value, a value of A = -1 is equals to a value of A = 25 (because 25 = -1 mod 26).
+Yes, but there exists a positive corresponding value, a value of A = -1 is equal to a value of A = 25 (because 25 = -1 mod 26).

-dCode retains ownership of the online 'Affine Cipher' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'Affine Cipher' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'Affine Cipher' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'Affine Cipher' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "Affine Cipher" source code.
+Except explicit open source licence (indicated Creative Commons / free), the "Affine Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Affine Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Affine Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!